 Check-In And Boarding

-A ScootPlus booking includes priority check-in and boarding, although I found these hard to access in Singapore – which seems crazy since it is the Scoot hub.
+A ScootPlus booking includes priority check-in and boarding, although this can be hard to access.

 Scoot Business Class Lounge

 There is no dedicated Scoot business lounge.
-There is also no ScootPlus lounge access unless you pay for it.
+There is also no ScootPlus lounge access.
+You can pay for other lounges at Singapore airport if you wish.

 You can buy entry to this lounge yourself via Klook here which is the cheapest way to do it.